CrayLabs/SmartSim/README.md

 # SmartSim

-SmartSim makes it easier to use common Machine Learning (ML) libraries like PyTorch and TensorFlow, in High Performance Computing (HPC) simulations and applications.
+SmartSim is a workflow library that makes it easier to use common Machine Learning (ML) libraries, like PyTorch and TensorFlow, in High Performance Computing (HPC) simulations and applications.

 SmartSim provides an API to connect HPC workloads, particularly (MPI + X) simulations,